isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-first-words-women-poets-from-singapore.md

 <img src="/images/vol-10-issue-1/womenpoets/collected_poem.jpg">
 <i>Collected Poems</i> by Angeline Yap was published in 1986. <i>All rights reserved, National Library Board Singapore, 2014.</i></div>

 <p style="font-size:15px;"><b>Gracie Lee</b> is a Senior Librarian with the National Library.
-She was involved in the curation of the Singapore Literary Pioneers Gallery and in the compilation of Singapore Literature in English: An Annotated Bibliography (2008).</p>
+She was involved in the curation of the Singapore Literary Pioneers Gallery and in the compilation of <i>Singapore Literature in English: An Annotated Bibliography (2008)</i>.</p>

 <a href="https://biblioasia.nlb.gov.sg/vol-10/issue-1/apr-jun-2014/"><center>Back to Issue</center></a>